MathThyMod/GP_emu_UQSA/README.md

 <a name="Building an Emulator"/>
 ## Building an Emulator
-GP_emu uses the [methodology of MUCM](http://mucm.aston.ac.uk/toolkit/index.php?page=ThreadCoreGP.html) for building, training, annd validating an emulator.
+GP_emu_UQSA uses the [methodology of MUCM](http://mucm.aston.ac.uk/toolkit/index.php?page=ThreadCoreGP.html) for building, training, and validating an emulator.

-The user should create a project directory (separate from the GP_emu download), and within it place a configuration file, a beliefs file, and an emulator script containing GP_emu routines (the directory and these files can be created automatically - see [Create files automatically](#Create files automatically)).
+The user should create a project directory (separate from the GP_emu_UQSA download), and within it place a configuration file, a beliefs file, and an emulator script containing GP_emu_UQSA routines (the directory and these files can be created automatically - see [Create files automatically](#Create files automatically)).
 Separate inputs and outputs files should also be placed in this new directory.

-The idea is to specify beliefs (e.g. form of mean function, values of hyperparameters) in the beliefs file, specify filenames and fitting options in the configuration file, and call GP_emu routines with a script.
+The idea is to specify beliefs (e.g. form of mean function, values of hyperparameters) in the beliefs file, specify filenames and fitting options in the configuration file, and call GP_emu_UQSA routines with a script.
 The main script can be easily editted to specifiy using different configuration files and beliefs files, allowing the user's focus to be entirely on fitting the emulator.

-NOTE: emulators should be trained using a design data set such as an optimized latin hypercude design.
-See the section [Design Input Data](#Design Input Data).
+Emulators should be trained on a design data e.g. optimized latin hypercube design.
+See [Design Input Data](#Design Input Data).

 <a name="Main Script"/>
 ### Main Script
-This script runs a series of functions in GP_emu which automatically perform the main tasks outlined above.
+This script runs a series of functions in GP_emu_UQSA which automatically perform the main tasks outlined above.
 This allows flexibility for the user to create several different scripts for trying to fit an emulator to their data.

 ```
-import gp_emu as g
+import gp_emu_uqsa as g

 #### setup emulator with configuration file
 emul = g.setup("toy-sim_config")